FAs: Being Human Requires Training

 What are some of these human things we might need to improve?

-• How we communicate with our clients.
+- How we communicate with our clients.
 And I’m not talking about DMing them on Twitter versus texting them, although there is certainly a need to sort that out.
-I’m talking about their preference for: facts versus stories, length of communication, and number of things they want to talk about during a single meeting.
+I’m talking about their preference for: facts versus stories, length of communication, and several things they want to talk about during a single meeting.
 There are also sensitivities to concepts or words (i.e., things that might be off-limits and why).
 Furthermore, what exhausts them?
 What gives them energy or excites them?

-• How we describe what we are doing, why we are doing it, and what it will look like, in the way the client is most likely to actually hear.
+- How we describe what we are doing, why we are doing it, and what it will look like, in the way the client is most likely to hear.

 This is All Good News!

 No one is happier than I am to see this industry moving in this direction.
 Yes, it’s validating for my nearly two decades of work in Financial Transitions Planning.
-But more important, it means that clients will be having better relationships with their financial advisors.
+But more importantly, it means that clients will have better relationships with their financial advisors.
 They will be deeper and more satisfying.
-And they will be built on the kind of trust that withstands the inevitable, dramatic life changes that often lead to the destruction of the client-advisor connection.
+They will be built on the kind of trust that withstands the inevitable, dramatic life changes that often lead to the destruction of the client-advisor connection.

 For an introduction to tools for the personal side and to improve how you are being with your clients, join me for a live, virtual workshop on October 9 and October 16.